SAP/fundamental/docs/pages/layouts/grid.md

 ## Grid Structure
 {: .docs-header-h2}

-* `fd-container`: This is the wrapper for the gird columns.
+* `fd-container`: This is the wrapper for the grid columns.
 Some modifiers are provided to give you better control over your layout.
 The default width for this container is 1290px.
-	* `fd-container--fluid`: Modifier for fluid layouts that will exdent the width to 100% of it's parent container.
+	* `fd-container--fluid`: Modifier for fluid layouts that will extend the width to 100% of its parent container.
 	* `fd-container--centered`: Center aligned
 	* `fd-col--[num]`: Column container with support from 1 to 12.